 We used the next generation CAVE2 immersive environment, and the D3 API and OmegaLib framework for virtual reality to display tree data, respectively 3D particles and halos.
 The D3 nonspatial views were projected into the immersive environment.
 Nonspatial data was represented as time-aligned merger trees, and through a pixel-based heatmap.
-Spatial data was represented through GPU-accelerated point clouds and geometric primitives.
-The user could http://darksky.slac.stanford.edu/scivis2015/ select a halo and visualize a 3D representation of the raw particles, as well as the halos at the particular time stamp.
-The interaction and a communication channel between D3 and OmegaLib allowed spatial and nonspatial views to be linked effectively [16].
-We further implemented a 3D time lapse function, which can overlap several selected timesteps to show the flow and path of the halos and/or particles over time (Fig. reffig:timelapse).
+Spatial data was represented through GPUaccelerated point clouds and geometric primitives.
+The user could select a halo and visualize a 3D representation of the raw particles, as well as the halos at the particular time stamp.
+The interaction and a communication channel between D3 and OmegaLib allowed spatial and nonspatial views to be linked effectively [13].
+We further implemented a 3D time lapse function, which can overlap several selected timesteps to show the flow and path of the halos and/or particles over time (Fig. 3).
 The time lapse creates a static 3D representation of the merger trees.
 The representation can also be animated to show the halo formations at each timestep.
 While the animation is playing, the user can freely move through the environment and zoom in on a desired halo formation.